mwclemy/comparizo_fronted/README.md

 ## Strech goals

-- Allow users to rate a campground
+- Edit/Delete comment by a user
-- Sow campground address on a map
+- Edit/Delete campground by a user

 ## ERD